mne-tools/mne-lsl/paper/paper.md

 advanced functionality, which can be a limitation for experienced users requiring more control over data processing pipelines.

-In contrast, the Lab Streaming Layer (LSL) has emerged as a widely adopted, device-agnostic protocol within the neurophysiological research community, especially for EEG data.
+In contrast, Lab Streaming Layer (LSL) has emerged as a widely adopted, device-agnostic protocol within the neurophysiological research community, especially for EEG data.
 LSL's ability to unify data streaming from various devices under a common framework has made it an invaluable tool for researchers who need to integrate multiple